mlc-mlapis/docs/src/documentation/cli/authorization.md

 $ zcli login --zeropsToken=<personal token>
 ```

-or better yet by adding `ZEROPSTOKEN` to your environment variables, in which case the token doesn't need to be passed as a parameter. *This is the preferred* and more secure option, as the token doesn't show up in logs this way.
+or better yet by adding `ZEROPSTOKEN` to your environment variables, in which case the token doesn't need to be passed as a parameter. *This is the preferred* and more secure option, as this way the token doesn't show up in logs.

 ```bash
 $ zcli login